Sh3doow/Simple-keylogger/README.md

 # Keylogger
-This is a simple keylogger, basicly he will register in a .txt file what keyword u press
+This is a simple keylogger, basicly he will register in a .txt file what keyword u press.

 # 2 easy steps
-<li>Install dependecies</li>
+<li>Install library</li>
 <li>Run the program</li>

+# Library
+    pip install pynput